 In the same way that Yahweh told Moses to only “put into the Ark the Testimony which I will give you,” we are to build our house with only the Testimony that He gives US.
 This is especially true for ministers.
 All too often, in our zeal to serve the Creator and build His kingdom, we get ahead of Him and don’t realize that we are creating our own testimony instead of letting Him create one for us.
 He promises that He will give us the proper testimony.
 This means that we need to make sure we’re following Him closely enough to receive it.

 Revelation 12:11 says that “they overcame [the adversary] by the blood of the Lamb and the word of their testimony, and they did not love their lives to the death.”
-In ancient covenants, the two individuals that made covenant together would cut themselves on their right hands and arm and bind themselves together, causing the blood to co-mingle.
+In ancient covenants, the two individuals that made a covenant together would cut themselves on their right hands and arm and bind themselves together, causing the blood to co-mingle.
 This signified that they were now of one blood.
 Then they would raise their arms, showing everyone around that what was once two is now one.
-This cutting of the covenant, which followed the cutting of an animal to be consumed by both individuals as well as several other components, created scars on both individual’s arms.
+This cutting of the covenant, which followed the cutting of an animal to be consumed by both individuals as well as several other components, created scars on both individuals’ arms.
 These intentional scars were designed to show an adversary that desired to attack him that he is not only attacking him but all those he has entered into covenant with.

-As a believer, the ramifications for this are amazing.
+As a believer, the ramifications of this are amazing.
 Galatians 2:20 says that we are “crucified with Christ.”
 This means that we bear the same “marks” that He took upon himself from his suffering on the cross.
-He did not just create a scar on the right arm, but over His entire body.
+He did not just create a scar on the right arm but over His entire body.
 His entire body IS the Testimony, that mark of the covenant.
 He is the Aleph Tav, the Word made flesh.
 In pictograph Hebrew, aleph was an ox head that meant the “strength of the leader.”
-Tav was the mark, or covenant.
+Tav was the mark or covenant.
 Yeshua was literally the “Strong leader that is the mark of the covenant!”
-The reason we can overcome the enemy is because every time he attacks, you can proclaim the blood of the Lamb and then proclaim to him the word of your testimony.
+The reason we can overcome the enemy is that every time he attacks, you can proclaim the blood of the Lamb and then proclaim to him the word of your testimony.
 In other words, in the first Covenant, the Ten Commandments were the Testimony that was placed into the Ark.
 In the second Covenant, just like Yeshua was the Word made flesh, so WE are the walking Word of our generation.
 When the enemy sees that your life is the living Testimony and the blood of the Covenant has been shed, there is simply no way that he can get into the “box,” that Ark of Covenant, without very specific permission from Yahweh Himself.

 This is why it is so important for us to be in covenant and to understand the Testimony we are to portray.
 If we choose to walk in opposition to the covenant, the enemy can easily point to the fact that we are breaking the covenant instructions and he will therefore claim in God’s legal court that he has the right to attack in that area.
 Our testimony must line up with His.
 This is why we MUST know His word and study the principles behind His Word.
 It’s not enough to just say we follow Torah, keep the Sabbath, eat clean, and honor the Feast Days.
 We must know Yahweh’s heart BEHIND all those things in order to apply the Testimony to every situation of our lives.